Monday, 30 April 2018

 Proper Spring

 Spring time has arrived in all its glory, and that gladdens my heart.
 The difference is really the temperature, which has risen enough to remain fairly warm even when the sun disappears.
 I have dug out my summer tops and trews, and put away my winter jumpers.
 The cats are very happy too, spending even more time outside.
-They love it when we come outside to sit (or in James’ case work!) in the garden.
+They love it when we come outside to sit (or in James’ case dig!) in the garden.
 It is Flora’s first Spring and when she is outside she quivers with excitement at all the sounds and smells.
 And Tom is joyful as the familiar warmer weather rolls rounds again, he is doing a lot of scampering in both the house and the garden.

 Perhaps inspired by the change of season, I have had a burst of activity and booked all the accommodation for our holiday to Oregon and California in June and July.
 It’s nice to have it all sorted so that we can look forward to our road trip.